ingogbe/ecomuseu-guide/README.md

 		- [x] Achievements Fragment
 		- [ ] Exposition Fragment
 		- [x] Exposition List Fragment
-		- [ ] Map Fragment (FloatingActionButton on the left opens map labels popup)
+		- [x] Map Fragment (FloatingActionButton on the left opens map labels popup)
+		- [ ] Room name at the exposition fragment
 - Code
 	- [ ] Improving further the performance of the generateThumbnail()
 	- [ ] Change the title of the ActionBar when change application language